 - Killer Klowns from Outer Space (1988) is a super cheesy 80s horror movie, but also a cult classic for being so silly.

 - My Stepmother Is an Alien (1988) is an 80s science fiction comedy about… well, the title says it all.

 - Earth Girls Are Easy (1988) is a sci-fi musical rom-com that features hilarious comedians such as Damon Wayans and Jim Carrey telling the story of furry aliens that land in a Cali girl’s pool.

 - Communion (1989) a sci-fi horror flick starring Christopher Walken as a paranoid father whose family has an alien encounter at a cabin in the woods.

 - Stephen King’s It (1990) while this mini-series TV movie seems to be about an evil clown, it’s actually an evil clown from outer space.
 Pennywise is an alien.
-So It (2017) It Chapter Two (2019) are also technically speaking alien films as well.
+So It (2017) and It Chapter Two (2019) are also, technically speaking, alien films as well.

 - The Faculty (1998) is an alien horror film set in a high school that features familiar faces such as R&B sensation Usher and Mexican-American actress Salma Hayek.